Matthew-K310/matthew-kennedy.com/hugo/content/posts/2025-12-11-on-emacs-octarine-and-other-text-editors.md

 The general look and feel of the application (running on Arch Linux (btw) under Hyprland) is like a MacOS lite.

-The traffic light controls are in the top right corner, which reminds me a lot of the KDE or Cinnamon Mac themes.
+The traffic light controls are in the top right corner, which reminds me a lot of the KDE or Cinnamon Mac themes, [like this one](https://store.kde.org/p/1398837).

 ### Writing Workflow {#writing-workflow}